Managing Up

 “Oh — I thought you knew.”

-If your manager learns something important late (a slipping date, a blocked dependency, a stakeholder unhappy), it’s rarely because you’re incompetent.
+If your manager learns something important late — a slipping date, a blocked dependency, an unhappy stakeholder — it’s rarely because you’re incompetent.
+It’s because you didn’t have a reliable place to surface risks, decisions, and tradeoffs.

 That reliable place is the 1:1.

-A strong 1:1 produces at least one of these outcomes:
+A strong 1:1 produces at least one of these:

 • a decision